U.S. Partner: Richard P. Dick (The Ohio State University)

 Summary of Recent Activities

-The project team has also been assisting the U.S. partners on the NSF PIRE project in Senegal in preparing for 2014 MicroTrop, an intensive lecture/lab course in tropical microbial ecology to be held May 19 to June 13, 2014.
-The team has been assisting with logistics, the lab and lecture components, and recruitment and selection of the 10 African participants who will join the 10 U.S. participants sponsored by the NSF project.
-The aim of MicroTrop is to develop scientific knowledge within the context of practical applications to solve agricultural challenges in a sustainable and ecological manner and create the basis for future international collaborations.
+While awaiting their climate chamber, the team worked with their U.S. partners on the NSF-funded PIRE project in Senegal to organize the 2014 MicroTrop, a four-week intensive course in tropical microbial ecology which was held May 19-June 13, 2014.
+The purpose of the course was to develop scientific knowledge within the context of practical applications to solve agricultural challenges in a sustainable and ecological manner and create the basis for future international collaborations.
+Of the ten African students taking part in the course, five were being funded by the PEER project.

 Back to PEER Cycle 2 Grant Recipients